Comparison

 Why People Compare Them (Even Though They Shouldn't)

 The comparison happens because Scrivener does have word count tracking built in.
 You can set project targets, see session word counts, and track your progress toward a goal.
-So the question becomes this: if Scrivener already tracks words, why would you need Authorlytica?
+Scrivener tracks words.
+The question is whether that tracking is enough.

 Scrivener's word tracking is functional, but it's not the main point.
 It tells you how many words you wrote today and how far you are from your goal, but it doesn't emphasize momentum or insights.
 There are no streaks, no progress charts, no visual trends over time, no "Wrapped" analytics, no writer identity profiling.
 It's tracking as a utility feature, not tracking as a motivation and self-knowledge system.

 Authorlytica is only about motivation and self-knowledge.
 It shows you how many days in a row you've written.
 It graphs your daily output so you can see patterns.
 It gives you Authorlytica Rewind (your personal year-in-review) showing your best days and insights.
 It reveals your writer identity with the Writer Profile Radar (are you a Speed Demon or Steady Giant?).
-It shows when you write best with time-of-day analysis.
-It tracks 40+ achievements and personal records.
-It projects how many days are left based on your current pace.
-The whole interface is designed to make you want to show up, not break your streak, and understand yourself as a writer.
+Time-of-day analysis shows when you write best.
+Forty-plus achievements and personal records mark the milestones.
+And the pace projection is always visible so you know exactly how many days you have left at your current average.
+If your streak is at 11 days, that number is the first thing you see when you open the dashboard.
+That pressure is the point.

 When You Need Scrivener